CTSI-Global

 CTSI-Global is a Memphis-based firm that provides freight-invoice processing and related supply chain management technology and consulting services.
 CEO J. Kenneth Hazen acquired the company in 1982.
-Since that time, the firm has evolved from a manual freight bill audit and payment operation into a producer of logistics-focused business intelligence services.
+Since that time, the firm has evolved from a manual freight bill audit and payment operation into a provider of logistics-focused business intelligence services.

 Founded over 60 years ago, the company is a global supply chain services provider with offices in Singapore, Ireland, and India.
 Its client base includes multinational corporations such as Facebook, Intel, IBM, Horizon Lines and BMW.